infinitelives/infinitelives.pixi/README.md

 # Complete example

 Here is a complete port of the spinning bunny from the intro example to pixi.js for comparison.
-If you ignore the namespace declaration, it's quite a bit shorter than the pixi.js one.
+If you ignore the namespace declaration, it's a bit shorter than the pixi.js one.
 But we also get an asset loader bar, and a csp based system for controlling state that isn't mutatey, unlike the event driven JS version.

 ```clojure
 (ns demo.core